psaris/q-mode/README.md

 ## Customization

 `M-x customize-group` can be used to customize the `q` group.
-Specifically, the `inferior-q-program-name` and `inferior-qcon-program-name` variables can be changed depending on your environment.
+Specifically, the `q-program` and `q-qcon-program` variables can be changed depending on your environment.

 Q-mode indents each level based on `q-indent-step`.
 To indent code based on {}-, ()-, and []-groups instead of equal width tabs, you